ALLIES ASSAULT ITALIAN MAINLAND SOUTH OF ROME

 Operation Avalanche: German artillery pounds Salerno beachheadBritish soldiers pass a burning German IV tank in Salerno area

 Left: The Allies projected that the Germans might have 39,000 men facing them on D‑Day but on D+3 would have a force of 100,000.
 Under the command of savvy and experienced Field Marshal Albert Kesselring German units, along with Italian military personnel pressed into service, succeeded in positioning mortars and artillery (like the one shown in this photo) on the high ground in a semicircle covering the whole coastal area.
 On September 13, “Black Monday,” Clark’s Fifth Army, pinned down to a thin bridgehead, desperately tried clawing its way out of the jaws of defeat.
-By the next night the crisis had passed with the assistance of reinforcements from the U.S. 82nd Airborne Division and Kesselring’s forces withdrew.
+Clark and his staff had already discussed preliminary plans for a seaborne evacuation.
+Twenty-four hours later the crisis had passed after the nighttime drop on September 13/14 of 2 parachute infantry regiments from the U.S. 82nd Airborne Division, plus another reinforcing PIR drop.
+Kesselring began withdrawing his hard-fighting forces from Salerno.

-Right: The crescent-shaped, 35-mile-wide Avalanche landing zone was secured at the cost of 12,500 Allied casualties and MIAs on September 16, 1943.
-On that date Bernard Law Montgomery’s British Eighth Army, moving up from the south (Monty’s forces had landed unopposed at Reggio di Calabria, just across the Strait of Messina from Sicily’s east coast on September 3; see map), linked up with Clark’s Fifth Army.
-On September 19 Allied forces (10 nationalities filled their ranks) pushed northwest towards Naples.
+Right: The crescent-shaped, 35‑mile/-56‑km-wide Avalanche landing zone was secured at the cost of 12,500 Allied casualties and MIAs on September 16, 1943.
+On that date Bernard Law Montgomery’s British Eighth Army, moving up from the south (Monty’s forces had landed unopposed at Reggio di Calabria, just across the Strait of Messina from Sicily’s east coast on September 3; see map), linked up with Clark’s battered Fifth Army.
+The bridgehead was consolidated on September 18.
+The next day Allied forces (10 nationalities filled their ranks) pushed northwest towards Naples, which was reached on October 1.
 In this photo from September 22, 1943, men of the 2/6th Battalion, Queen’s Royal Regiment advance past a burning German Panzer IV tank in the Salerno area.
 The regiment saw heavy fighting at Salerno, Monte Casino, and Anzio.

 Operation Avalanche: British Newsreel of Allied Naval Shelling and Amphibious Landing at Salerno, Italy, September 9, 1943